simpleanalytics/docs/_docs/55_events/01-introduction.md

 ---

 <blockquote class="red">
   <p>The event feature is highly experimental, expect issues and please report them!
-To access this feature in your dashboard go to simpleanalytics.com<b>/events/[YOUR WEBSITE]</b></p>
+To access this feature in your dashboard go to simpleanalytics.com<b>/events/[YOUR WEBSITE]</b>.
+We are also thinking about making events work without cookies.
+This will only give you sessions events.
+Discuss with us if this is what you want.</p>
 </blockquote>

 ## Create custom subdomain